 When you develop a granny flat, you incur the risk of experiencing cost overruns, just like you would with any other kind of home improvement or building project.

 Not all councils allow granny flats.
 The Risks when building a Granny Flat.

-Check things like the size of the block required, access needed and how close it can be built to a fence.
+Check aspects such as the minimum size of the required block, the required access, and the maximum distance that it can be built from a fence.

 In general, those councils that allow granny flats are not in high capital growth areas.

 It's likely that you'll only be able to apply this tactic in more remote and economically disadvantaged areas; these are the kinds of places that, on average, produce slower rates of appreciation.